Verifying Integer Programming Results: Certificates for linear programming

 Here, \(C1\) and \(C2\) are constraint labels.
-Taking the suitable linear combination \(1 \times C1 + (-1)\times C2\) gives \(2x+y \geq 1\), thus establishing that \(1\) is a lower bound for the optimal value. \end{example} We remark that this type of linear inference could also be used to derive $\leq$-inequalities or equality constraints.
-Assuming that all problem data is rational, rational multipliers are sufficient to certify infeasibility or optimality.
+Taking the suitable linear combination \(1 \times C1 + (-1)\times C2\) gives \(2x+y \geq 1\), thus establishing that \(1\) is a lower bound for the optimal value. \end{example} \begin{remark} This type of linear inference can also be used to derive $\leq$-inequalities or equality constraints.
+Assuming that all problem data is rational, rational multipliers are sufficient to certify infeasibility or optimality. \end{remark}